temporarychicken/axway_k8s_Axway_APIM_3_node_cluster/README.md

 This workshop creates Kubernetes demo environment that is instantiated in AWS.
 The key technologies used are Packer, Terraform, Ansible, and bash.

 The workshop consists of a fully working OpenSource Kubernetes 3-node cluster (one master, 2 worker-nodes) and the following applications:
-* NGINX ingress controller
+* NGINX - Acts as a North/South router outside of the cluster to direct traffic into kubernetes.
 * Axway API Management - Includes API Manager, API Gateway, and Node Manager

 The entire workshop installs and instantiates with the steps below, and will use the latest available version for all open-source and commercial software included.

-NOTE: This will not create a proprietary EKS Kubernetes cluster (AWS commercial offering).
+***NOTE***: This will not create a proprietary EKS Kubernetes cluster (AWS commercial offering).
 It will create an OpenSource Kubernetes environment using 3x AWS EC2 machines.

 ## Prerequisites